 It's All About the Dolphins

 Clearly, dolphins are the star attraction here.
 Three lagoons each accommodate four "pods" of six guests, three trainers, and the dolphins.
 Each group of guests spends approximately 30 minutes petting the dolphins, learning hand signals, being pulled by the animals' dorsal fins and cavorting with the friendly creatures.
-Similar programs in Key West, Hawaii, and other locations are popular but none are as elaborate as Discovery Cove's.
+(If you're into it, you could even get a "kiss" from one of the dolphins.)
+Similar programs in Key West, Hawaii, and other locations are popular, but none are as elaborate as Discovery Cove's.

 - The highlight, of course, is the dolphin experience.